 This role is best fulfilled by someone who has the time and skills to build a strategy for developing relationships.
 Often that’s someone in the fundraising team, but it might be someone else.

 Managing a relationship is different to being in the relationship.
 Yes, you’ll often find that you are the key point of contact for any prospects or donors.
 But, there are occasions where, try as you might, a prospect donor responds better to other people.
 This might be your Chief Executive, or Artistic Director, another donor, a board member or even the wonderful front of house volunteer who’s been with your venue for 40 years.
-Whoever it is, it’s your job as the Moves Manager to coordinate the relationship between your organisation and the prospect
+Whoever it is, it’s your job as the Moves Manager to coordinate the relationship between your organization and the prospect

 This means you’ll keep track of who needs to do what, and when.
 In this sense, you manage all the moves around the individual, ensuring the right touchpoint happens at the right time, while not actioning all the moves.

 Sounds like a lot to take in?
-Here are three top tips to start doing straight away:

 1. Find some prospects